 Approximately one-fourth of first-degree relatives will be affected.

 People with chronic illnesses have a greater risk of GAD.

 Members of poor minority groups, particularly immigrants, tend to be at greater risk for developing GAD.
 This may be due to problems adjusting to a new culture, feelings of inferiority, alienation, and loss of strong family ties.

-Two studies in 2000 found that anxiety rates among children and adolescents had increased significantly since the 1950s.
+Anxiety rates among children and adolescents have increased significantly since the 1950s.
 Both studies suggested that anxiety was related to lack of social connections and a sense of increased environmental threat.

 The initial appearance of GAD often follows a highly stressful event, such as the loss of a loved one, the loss of an important relationship, the loss of a job, or being a victim of a crime.

 Adolescents who engage in self-harm by age 16 (with or without intent of suicide) are at a higher risk for a diagnosis of anxiety by young adulthood.
 Those with suicidal intent had a higher risk than those who did not.

 Generalized anxiety disorder.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114697/Generalized-anxiety-disorder.
 Updated October 13, 2016.
 Accessed January 13, 2017.